Nynros/InternetSecurity/README.txt

-Privacy and security -> Clear browsing data -> Basic -> Time Range -> All Time -> Clear Data Privacy and security -> Clear browsing data -> Basic -> Time Range -> Advanced-> All of it -> Clear Data Privacy and security -> Clear browsing data -> On exit -> All of it -> Save Privacy and security -> Data collection  -> Disable all Search Engine -> Normal Window -> Brave
+Privacy and security -> Clear browsing data -> Basic -> Time Range -> All Time -> Clear Data Privacy and security -> Clear browsing data -> Basic -> Time Range -> Advanced-> All of it -> Clear Data Privacy and security -> Clear browsing data -> On exit -> All of it -> Save Privacy and security -> Tor windows -> Disable all Privacy and security -> Data collection  -> Disable all Search Engine -> Normal Window -> Brave
 Search Engine -> Private Window -> Brave